Firestone Stadium

-Firestone Stadium is a softball stadium in Akron, Ohio, United States.
-The stadium was dedicated on July 25, 1925, by Harvey Firestone, the founder of the Firestone Tire and Rubber Company.
+Firestone Stadium is a softball stadium in Akron, Ohio, U.S. The stadium was dedicated on July 25, 1925, by Harvey S. Firestone, the founder of the Firestone Tire and Rubber Company.
 It was owned and operated by the Firestone company until it was donated to the City of Akron in 1988.
 It has a seating capacity of 4,576.

 From 1999 to 2017, it served as the home of the Akron Racers of the National Pro Fastpitch softball league.
 The stadium was also the site of the annual Mid-American Conference softball tournament from 2002 to 2005 and again from 2008 through 2019.
 It was scheduled to host the 2020 tournament, but the tournament was canceled in March 2020 because of the coronavirus pandemic.
 Subsequently, in May 2020 the Mid-American Conference announced that the softball tournament was one of eight conference tournaments that were eliminated for at least the next four seasons beginning in 2020–21.
+The tournament, reinstated in 2022, is scheduled to return to Firestone Stadium in May 2024.